 Assemblies from all accessions were annotated, resulting in between 20,522 and 45,244 gene models per accession (min=26,492 for improved assemblies), similar to the number of primary transcripts published for G. raimondii [28].
 BUSCO [29] analysis recovered over 80% of BUSCOs from nearly 80% of the improved assemblies, where a gene was considered present if more than 67% of the gene was recovered from that accession.
 This suggests a general completeness of the gene space, with an average of 87% complete BUSCOs recovered from each accession and less than 3.5% redundancy on average (Table 3).

 Chloroplast reads were also recovered from the raw data, representing an average of 3% (range: 1.46 – 7.27%) of the filtered sequencing reads.
 These were used in reference-guided assemblies against the published G. hirsutum chloroplast genome [30].
 The chloroplast genome alignment (excluding positions with ambiguity in any sequence) size was 158,996 bp, comparable to previously published cotton chloroplast genomes [31,32].
-Chloroplast sequences were retained for phylogenetic analyses, and are available under WHAT-PRJNA
+Chloroplast sequences were retained for phylogenetic analyses, and are available under MH477706-MH477724

 Phylogenetic relationships among New World Cottons